What is a RiverLink transponder?

 - A RiverLink local transponder, which is nontransferable between vehicles,

-allows a customer to pay tolls on the tolled Louisville - Southern Indiana
+allows a customer to pay tolls on the local tolled Louisville - Southern Indiana

 Ohio River Bridges.
 It does not work for any other tolling system.
 A RiverLink